 An important part of a healthy ergonomic workstation is the articulating keyboard tray.
 You can choose a keyboard tray with a single or dual mouse tray option, allowing maximum flexibility when configuring with your workspace.

 Keyboard trays are vital tools in the prevention of carpal tunnel syndrome and other wrist and hand injuries due to repetitive use and motion.
-A premium articulated keyboard tray is an investment in your wellbeing, your happiness, and the quality of your work.
+A premium adjustable keyboard tray is an investment in your wellbeing, your happiness, and the quality of your work.
 The most used parts of the computer are the keyboard and the mouse, subjecting us to repetitive motions and awkward wrist motions.

 Our inventory includes under-desk mount keyboard trays, keyboard platforms, articulating keyboard trays, padded keyboard trays that sit on the desk, and dual mouse keyboard trays that allow for the user to switch the mouse to left or right hand use, as well as in-line keyboard trays that are wide enough to host a mouse in a single tray.